swannodette/swannodette.github.com/_posts/2013-03-25-stlc-redux---part-ii.md

 [Clojure/West](http://clojurewest.org) was a blast and I'm happy that Michael Fogus's joke became a [reality](http://blog.fogus.me/2013/02/20/confo/) with 140+ attendees.
-All the presentations were stellar, in particular I enjoyed [Adam Foltzer's](http://twitter.com/acfoltzer) talk on implementing a logic programming system in Haskell,
+All the presentations were great, in particular I enjoyed [Adam Foltzer's](http://twitter.com/acfoltzer) talk on implementing a logic programming system in Haskell,
 [Ryan Senior's](http://twitter.com/objcmdo) tutorial on the new